Nepal village adopts homey ways to boost tourism

 Ghalegaun, a village with narrow paved lanes snaking between stone walls lined by tin roofed houses, is reached after four hours of nerve-wracking driving on a dusty road carved through craggy mountains from the nearest town of Besishahar.

-It sits on the fringes of Nepal's biggest conservation site - the Annapurna Conservation Area Project (ACAP), which seeks to promote environment-friendly tourism in the area.
+It sits on the fringes of Nepal's biggest conservation site - the Annapurna Conservation Area Project ACAP.L, which seeks to promote environment-friendly tourism in the area.

 Project authorities support the villagers in vegetable and tea growing and construction of village trails and bridges to win their support for plans aimed at conserving rare local animals such as the snow leopard, leopard cat and musk deer.